ewrfcas/TSDF_pytorch/README.md

 ### DataSets

 MVS images and cameras comes from [here](http://roboimagedata.compute.dtu.dk/?page_id=36).
 Data is preprocessed by [MVSNet](https://github.com/YoYo000/MVSNet).
 Manual masks are from [IDR](https://github.com/lioryariv/idr).
 Depth results used here are from [PatchMatchNet](https://github.com/FangjinhuaWang/PatchmatchNet).
+The normalized parameter `norm_param.pkl` is used to ensure that the target mesh is displayed in a -1 to 1 cube.
+Demo data of scan114 can be downloaded in [here](https://drive.google.com/file/d/1nqsIlcPLiAc802rMcQSfYsNTdTcV8uei/view?usp=sharing).

 You can also get results of real-world data with cameras and depths.